The School of

 Teaching Focus in STL

-Our School includes a broad range of programs from undergraduate teacher certification all the way to doctoral level, with areas that focus on educational technology and computer science education; science, social studies, and math education; languages and literacies; and the societal and political influences on educational contexts.
-Our degrees, certificates, and concentrations offer a range of options for those seeking new education careers or advancing in their current professions.
-We are equally proud of our rigorous campus-based programs and our online programs designed for people who apply new learning in their full-time jobs.
-Our programs are highly ranked, many winning national awards and recognitions.
-We take pride in the diversity of our programs, students, and partnerships.
+Our school offers a range of programs, from undergraduate teacher certification to doctoral studies, with areas of focus including educational technology and computer science education; science, social studies, and math education; languages and literacies; and the societal and political influences on education.
+Our degrees, certificates, and concentrations provide opportunities for those entering the field of education and for professionals seeking to advance their careers.
+We take pride in our rigorous campus-based and online programs, which have earned national recognition and awards.

 Learning Focus in STL

-Our faculty and students contribute to learning through their extensive and well-funded research efforts.
-Some of our studies are intentionally designed to immediately impact educational contexts, such as Freedom School, culturally responsive STEM education, mathematical modeling, or increasing equity and access in computer science education.
-Others stretch our understanding of emerging learning technologies, the neurophysiology of learning, the history of African-Americans in gifted education, or the innovations of artificial intelligence systems in education.
-Whether to advance innovation and theory or support practical improvements, our faculty members continue to shape and (re)define the future of education.
+Our faculty and students drive learning forward through extensive, well-funded research.
+Some of our studies focus on immediate applications, such as support for bilingual learners in biology, mathematical modeling, virtual reality for students with autism, and expanding access to computer science education.
+Others explore emerging learning technologies, the neurophysiology of learning, the history of gifted education, and the innovations of artificial intelligence in education.
+Whether advancing theory or applying research to practice, our faculty continue to shape the future of education.

-We invite you to join us, as a learner, as a leader, as a collaborator.
-Please feel free to reach out to me personally (adamsa@coe.ufl.edu, or 352.273.4107) and I will connect you to our amazing faculty, students, and staff who can help you get started.
-Together we can do more.
+We invite you to join us—as a learner, a leader, or a collaborator.
+Please feel free to reach out to me personally (adamsa@coe.ufl.edu, or 352-273-4107), and I will connect you with our outstanding faculty, students, and staff who can help you get started.
+Together, we can achieve more.